 Copyright (c) 2017 Opsgility LLC

-This article was originally written by Chris Pietschmann, and posted on June 28, 2017 at http://opsgility.com/blog.
+This article was originally written by Chris Pietschmann, and published on June 28, 2017 to http://opsgility.com/blog.
 This article has been syndicated here after it was removed from the original source location.